15520295/HHApp/README.md

 + DB Manager: get data from Firebase like user info, request info...
 + MapCameraManager: for controling the map fragment camera
 + MarkerManager: draw maker on map fragment

+All main Activities are in Main Packed and models're in Model Packed.
+ActivitiesAuth for authentication Activities.